MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

     ![A screenshot of a video play Description ](../../../media/sample-mesh-101/546-if-true-flow-nodes.png)

-1. Right-click in the script graph and then, in the popup menu, select **Duplicate Selection**.
+1. Right-click in the Script Graph and then, in the popup menu, select **Duplicate Selection**.
 1. Drag the duplicated nodes down in the graph and place them below the row of variables.

     ![A screenshot of a video play Description ](../../../media/sample-mesh-101/547-copied-nodes.png)